katelevshova/android-sunshine/README.md

 Uses OpenWeatherMap API to synchronize forecast data - http://openweathermap.org/api.
 Allows user to see forecast for 2 weeks for specific location and more detailed information for chosen day.
 It is possible to change such settings as: location, units, turn On/Off notifications.
 To share weather information using other installed apps like Googl+, Gmail, etc.
+To see location on Google Maps.
+Provides different layouts for different device sizes.

 ### Screenshots for Nexus 5 ###